Positivity of the CM line bundle for K-stable log Fanos: Introduction

 \subsubsection{General case}

-The CM line bundle behaves well with respect to base-change (\autoref{thm:base_change_of_CM_line_bundle}); in particular, it holds that $\lambda_{f,D}.C=\deg\lambda_{f_C,D_C}$ for a smooth curve $C$ mapping to $T$.
-Hence if $T$ has higher dimension, we can base-change over a general curve $C$, apply the previous case and obtain $\lambda_{f,D}.C>0$.
+The CM line bundle behaves well with respect to base-change (\autoref{thm:base_change_of_CM_line_bundle}).
+In particular, it holds that $\lambda_{f,D}\cdot C=\deg\lambda_{f_C,D_C}$ for a smooth curve $C$ mapping to $T$.
+Hence if $T$ has higher dimension, we can base-change over a general curve $C$, apply the previous case and obtain $\lambda_{f,D}\cdot C>0$.
 However, this does not suffice to prove that $\lambda_{f,D}$ is big, as the boundary of the cone of movable curves of $T$ need not be spanned by classes of movable irreducible curves.
-Nevertheless, this strategy still works if we keep a precise track of the positivity. \begin{enumerate} \item First we need to estimate the derivatives $(-K_{X_C/C}-D_C)^n.D^i_C$.
-We can construct $D^{(r_\bullet)}$ and $L$ as before, and conclude to some positivity of $L$.
+Nevertheless, this strategy still works if we keep a precise track of the positivity. \begin{enumerate} \item First we need to estimate the derivatives $(-K_{X_C/C}-D_C)^n\cdot D^i_C$.
+We can construct $D^{(r_\bullet)}$ and $L$ as before, conclude to some positivity of $L$ and base-change to $C$.
 However the base-change $D^{(r_\bullet)}\times_T C$ might not be flat over a general curve $C$, which creates difficulties.
 Thus we construct the product from a suitable birational model of $X$ (\autoref{notation:notation_for_main_thm_products}).
-Then we use the ampleness lemma to estimate the derivatives (\autoref{thm:Estimation_for_all_volumes}), and we can garantee that these derivatives do not simultaneously go to zero when $[C]$ gets closer to the boundary of the movable cone (\autoref{thm:About_A}). \item Once we have a uniform control on the derivatives, we would like to perturb the boundary $D$.
+Then we use the ampleness lemma and the product trick to estimate the derivatives (\autoref{thm:Application_of_ampleness_lemma} and \autoref{thm:Estimation_for_all_volumes}). \item We can garantee that these derivatives do not simultaneously go to zero when the class $[C]$ gets closer to the boundary of the movable cone (\autoref{thm:About_A}).
+This is done using the theory of Knudsen--Mumford expansion, which is recalled in \autoref{section:KM_expansion}. \item Once we have a uniform control on the derivatives, we would like to perturb the boundary $D$.
 However the components $D^i$ might not be $\bQ$-Cartier.
-Using the techniques of the MMP, we produce a birational model $W$ of $X$ on which some components become $\bQ$-Cartier, and which remains a $\bQ$-Gorenstein family of log Fano pairs of maximal variation with general geometric fibers (see \autoref{thm:Global_small_modifications} for the precise statement).
+Using the techniques of the MMP, we produce a birational model $W$ of $X$ on which some components become $\bQ$-Cartier, and such that the morphism $W\to T$ has good properties (see \autoref{thm:Global_small_modifications} for the precise statement).
 Then we are in position to perform the perturbation argument on $W$ (\autoref{section:variation_boundary}) and conclude. \end{enumerate}

-As the repeated use of birational models suggests, our proof of \autoref{thm:main_thm} is quite technical.
-We emphasize that the core idea is the one presented in \autoref{subsubsection:Overview_in_easy_case}, and that a large part of this paper is dedicated to the extension of this idea to the general case.